MaxTopan/MaxTopan/README.md

 ## 🌞 About Me

 I'm a passionate software engineer with a strong background in backend development, full-stack development and building out scalable, reliable APIs.
-I love solving new problems and utilising new technologies.
-With 10+ years experience in C#, I have successfully implemented many APIs and backend systems.
+I have 10+ years experience in C#, and I love solving new problems and utilising new technologies!

 ## 🔧 Skills & Technologies